-Highly regarded as one of the preeminent teachers of classical and contemporary commercial music, Moniz’s current and former students have performed on Broadway, off-Broadway, on national and international tours, in regional theaters and opera houses, on national television (including The Voice: Season 15), and in bands touring throughout the United States.
-In great demand for his presentations and master classes on classical, commercial, and musical theatre voice, he has presented at both national and regional conferences for the National Opera Association (NOA), National Association of Teachers of Singing (NATS), Southeastern Theatre Conference (SETC), and at institutions including The Boston Conservatory at Berklee, New England Conservatory, Oklahoma City University, University of Miami, Boston University, Baldwin Wallace Conservatory, Auburn University, Duke University, University of North Carolina at Chapel Hill, and Universidad La Salle Laguna, among others.
+Moniz has been recognized as one of the preeminent voice teachers of classical, commercial, and musical theatre voice in the United States.
+His current and former students have performed on Broadway, off-Broadway, on national and international tours, in regional theaters and opera houses, and on national television.
+Dr. Moniz has presented at both national and regional conferences for the National Opera Association (NOA), National Association of Teachers of Singing (NATS), Southeastern Theatre Conference (SETC), and at institutions including The Boston Conservatory at Berklee, New England Conservatory, Oklahoma City University, University of Miami, Boston University, Baldwin Wallace Conservatory, Auburn University, Duke University, University of North Carolina at Chapel Hill, University of Delaware, and Universidad La Salle Laguna, among others.
 Moniz currently serves as a mentor teacher for the NATS National Mentor Collaborative which connects voice teachers and researchers with established experts around the country.
-He was recently honored as the 2020 Featured Educator for the Boston Sings (BOSS) Festival.
+He was recently honored as Featured Educator during the 2020 Boston Sings Festival.